47Cid/47Cid.github.io/_posts/2023-10-15-fuzzing-unleashed.md

 ## Pitch-Blackbox Fuzzing
 * Okay, so I got a little creative here and just made this term up.
 But by 'pitch-black' I mean programs that cannot be emulated.
-* For example: Programs designed to interact with specific hardware components or embedded systems firmware
+* For example: Programs designed to interact with specific hardware components.
 * This is sometimes known as the re-hosting problem[ [5] ], and there is a lot of work yet to be done in this field [ [2], [3], [4] ].